Let your power shine

 - At the end of the 1998 Merlin series, when the titular character is a Cool Old Guy complete with beard, his last act of magic is to restore the youth of himself and his love, returning them to their younger personas seen years earlier in the story.

 - In Sanctuary, all of The Five had unnaturally long lifespans due to the infusion of pure vampire blood with the exception of Watson who was implied to have long life due to a technological device he created (as a result of his increased intelligence due to the aforementioned vampire blood (Aquifer Of Youth?))
 Except for Griffin, the Invisible Man.

-- The Twilight Zone episode "A Short Drink From A Certain Fountain" has an old man try to regain his youth to keep up with his trophy wife.
+- In episode "A Short Drink From A Certain Fountain" has an old man try to regain his youth to keep up with his trophy wife.
 His scientist brother has found an anti-aging serum, but it's untested...
 The serum reduces him to infancy.
 As his wife is about to walk out, his brother (who now controls the man's estate) stops her, informing her that if she wants to keep one penny of her infant husband's money, she'll have to raise him back to adulthood...

 - In the episode "Kick the Can", all but one of the residents of an old-age home became kids again by playing the titular game.

 - In the children's series LazyTown it occurs in the episode "Little Sportacus" where Sportacus is de-aged by Robbie Rotten's machine.
 This episode shows Sportacus being just as active and agile as his adult self and sends the message to kids that its never too early and children no matter how young are capable of amazing things.

 - The protagonists of The Legend Of Dick And Dom stumble onto the Fountain of Youth (or fall into the Muddy Puddle Of Youth, anyway) and are regressed to childhood just in time to meet a bunch of witches who... really like children.
 Naturally, the witches end up falling in themselves by the end.